codecuddy/bricklayer/__demo/README.md

-The code from this folder can be copy and pasted into Bricklayer environment, and adjusted as desired.
+The code from the .bl files can be copy and pasted into Bricklayer environment, and adjusted as desired.